 Periwinkle (Vinca major) was first observed in Watson Woods Riparian Preserve in 2016.
-Since that time, Prescott Creeks has engaged volunteers in a multiple methods to control, and ideally locally eradicate the periwinkle from the Preserve.
+Since that time, Prescott Creeks has engaged volunteers in multiple methods to control and locally eradicate the periwinkle from the Preserve.
 A recent effort is being viewed as a preliminary success.

 Recognize and Report:

 Family: Apocynaceae.
 Stems: non-flowering stems prostrate; flowering stems erect to 0.5-1.5 ft (15-45 cm).
 Leaves: to 2-3 in (5-7.5 cm) long, covered with a waxy cuticle, cordate at base, tapering to acute apex.
 Leaves opposite, 4-ranked; entire margins covered by ciliate hairs (Bean and Russo 1986).
 Petioles nearly glabrous.

 Periwinkle is a spreading perennial vine with glabrous, dark green stems that contain a milky latex.
 The non-flowering stems grow close to the ground, rooting at the nodes, and extending outward to three feet.
 Flowering stems grow erect to knee-high with solitary flowers developing in the leaf axil (Bean and Russo 1986).
 The purplish-blue flowers have five equal petals fused at the base.
 Five stamens attach near the top of the corolla tube, which is hairy within.

 **If you see periwinkle in a local riparian or local lake, please contact Prescott Creeks with detailed location information and pictures showing the size of the population.**